suds-community/suds/README.rst

   #.
 Using pip:

-     * Currently not support: see above notes on PyPI.
+     * Currently not supported: see above notes on PyPI.

   #.
 Using easy-install:

-     * Currently not support: see above notes on PyPI.
+     * Currently not supported: see above notes on PyPI.

   #.
 From sources: